SoundScapeRenderer/ssr/doc/manual/renderers.rst

    describes all supported options, open it with your favorite text editor and have a look inside.

-Note that outputs specified as subwoofers receive a signal having full bandwidth.
 There is some limited freedom in assigning channels to
 loudspeakers: If you insert the element ``<skip number="5"/>``, the specified number of output channels are skipped and the following loudspeakers get higher channel numbers accordingly.